clusterio/clusterio/docs/devs/protocol.md

 #### `invalidate`

-Sent by the master server in reply to a resume for a session that cannot be resumed.
+Sent by the controller in reply to a resume for a session that cannot be resumed.
 The client should start a new session with a register\_\* message in response.

 #### `continue`

-Sent by the master server to signal resuming the session was successful.
+Sent by the controller to signal resuming the session was successful.

 - `last_seq: integer | null` - Last message seq received by the server.
 - `session_timeout: integer` - Session timeout in seconds.